Complete Guide to Disneyland Rope Drop

 Before we get to the specific rope drop strategies, I want to add a quick note about what we’re hoping to do immediately after rope drop.
 It’s important to know this because when you’re actually in the park you’ll need to know when to squeeze in one more ride or when to move onto the next step.

 Generally, the second step in our day is heading to Pirates of the Caribbean and Jungle Cruise on the west side of the park sometime in the middle of the morning.
-These two rides are not on Genie+, so it’s important to get on them before their waits increase.
+These two rides are not on Multi Pass, so it’s important to get on them before their waits increase.
 (Of course, if they’re low priority for you, just ignore me on this point.)

 Figuring out exactly when to do this is tough (and on busy days the rides will have high waits immediately), but a good place to start is on the Jungle Cruise Thrill Data page and the Pirates of the Caribbean Thrill Data page.
 You can look at past dates to see how wait times are trending.